-Advanced Herbal Medicine provides participants with an opportunity to go deeper into ethnobotany skills.
+Advanced Herbal Medicine provides participants with an opportunity to go deeper into the skills of ethnobotany.
 Each day, participants will produce at least one herbal project and one wild foods/cooking project.
 Roast cattails over open flame, process nettles into a delicious pesto, drink delicious teas, and produce medicinal salves and glycerites to help heal maladies.
+Or join our Wild Chefs & Herbal Medics overnight camp in its 24th year with same prerequisites (or any prior overnight camp with us).

 Camp Goals and Skills Covered: